 the first step is identifying the niche that you can actually reach.
 Start by analyzing the marketing environment to gain a clear overview of the current situation.
-An external analysis will prove important for contextualizing and an internal analysis will serve to audit the online presence of your startup. it's also good to analyze the macro and micro environments.
+An external analysis will prove important for contextualizing information and an internal analysis will serve to audit the online presence of your startup. it's also good to analyze the macro and micro environments.

 When determining the macro-environment, take a look at the following:

 PESTLE analysis.
 This identifies the political, economic, social, technological, legal, and environmental factors of your brand's environment.